rly/PoGo-Raid-Organizer/README.md

 - Creating raid channels manually requires knowing the command format.
 - The bot may create a raid channel for a raid for which someone has already created a raid channel manually.
 - The bot creates new channels which cannot be muted.
 Everyone would get notifications if they allow notifications.
-- It's harder to coordinate people across raid locations.
+- It's harder to coordinate people across nearby raid battles.
 - Having lots of raid channels can lead to confusion, (but there would be similar confusion if all these raid discussions were in the same channel).

 Some of the above disadvantages can be fixed if GymHuntrBot reports raids quickly and accurately.